betaBison/learn-to-care/README.md

 # learn-to-care

-Example code to begin diving into how you to create an algorithm that "learns" the best personalized healthcare for patients.
+Example code to begin diving into how you might create an algorithm that "learns" the best personalized healthcare for patients.

 ![covid deaths](https://github.com/betaBison/learn-to-care/blob/main/docs/img/deaths.png?raw=true)